-(2) The appellant will be given seven days to provide a written submission.
+(2) The appellant will be given 21 days to provide a written submission.

-(3) Upon receipt of the appellant's submission within the timelines, the appeal authority must forward the appellant's submission to the Municipal Planning Tribunalor the Land Development Officer.
+(3) Upon receipt of the appellant's submission within the timelines, the appeal authority must forward the appellant's submission to the Municipal Planning Tribunal or the Land Development Officer.

-(4) The Municipal Planning Tribunal or the Land Development Officerhas seven days in which to provide a submission in response.
+(4) The Municipal Planning Tribunal or the Land Development Officer has 21 days in which to provide a submission in response.